ady-100/Noise-in-Nanofluidics/README.md

 ## Version

-This is V1.0, created by Anna Drummond Young.
+This is V1.0, created and maintained by Anna Drummond Young.
+Last update: _250626_